Abhi8358/SneakerApp/README.md

 - A common toolbar has also been implemented for all screens through the use of the include tag.
 - Used Glide library for Image Loading.
 - Used ViewPager2 for Carousel implementation.
+- Used Espresso and Mockito framework for testing

 ## Features